 Do you use a wireless keyboard or mouse?
 If you do then there is a new cyber risk that you need to be aware of called mouse jacking.
 Mouse Jacking is a newly coined term used to describe a specific type of hacking that is carried out through your wireless keyboard or mouse.
 A MouseJack attack can be extremely dangerous as it allows a bad actor to infiltrate an organization without being detected since the computer will not recognize the malicious nature of the device.
 Using this technique, attackers could take over your entire Active Directory in just minutes using a $15 USB radio device that discovers vulnerable devices.

 The majority of wireless mice and keyboards peripherals are ‘connected’ to a host computer using a radio transceiver, commonly a small USB dongle.
-Since the connection is wireless operating in the 2.4GHz ISM band, and mouse movements and keystrokes are sent over the air.
-When a user presses a key on their keyboard or moves their mouse, information describing the actions are sent wirelessly to the USB dongle.
-The dongle listens for radio frequency packets sent by the mouse or keyboard, and notifies the computer whenever the user moves their mouse or types on their keyboard.
+Since the connection is wireless operating in the 2.4GHz ISM band, mouse movements and keystrokes are sent over the air.
+When a user presses a key on their keyboard or moves their mouse, information describing the actions is sent wirelessly to the USB dongle.
+The dongle listens for radio frequency packets sent by the mouse or keyboard and notifies the computer whenever the user moves their mouse or types on their keyboard.